kernel1337/OctopusWAF/README.md

 First step
 ---

-Instal lib-pcre or in RPM based distros search pcre-devel, in BSD search in ports...
+Instal lib-pcre, if you use RPM based distros search pcre-devel package, in BSD based search in ports or brew...

-To run OctopusWAF follow this commands:
+To compile and run OctopusWAF follow this commands:
 ```
 $ git clone https://github.com/CoolerVoid/OctopusWAF
 $ cd OctopusWAF; make